- What is cryptocurrency mining

 Ohanian and other bullish commentators are basing their predictions on the fact that applications can be built on top of the Ethereum network.
 There is talk of decentralised home sharing apps like Air Bnb or the equivalent of Uber’s ride sharing platforms being created on the Ethereum network.
 If one of these applications proves as successful as their centralised equivalents, the value of Ether tokens would shoot up.
 Of note as well is the Enterprise Ethereum Alliance.
 This group of some of the largest companies on the planet are currently testing out blockchain applications backed by the Ethereum network.
 If you look at the below screen shot from the group’s website, you’ll see that there are some rather impressive and exciting names that are interested in Ethereum.

 There are plenty of Monero users who currently buy and sell things for Monero on dark web market places.
 But there are also many examples where privacy-focused coins are useful that aren’t illegal.
 There are even entire nations who are interested in Monero.
 Take North Korea, for example.
 The rogue state has been reportedly using Monero to evade economic sanctions put on them by the West.
 Even though the illegal applications of Monero might put some people off mining it, the privacy features of the coin would make it very difficult to crackdown on Monero’s use.
 After all, how can you police something you cannot see?
+One of the best things about mining Monero is that you can still mine it profitably using either CPUs or GPUs.
+This is because it uses a different hashing algorithm to Bitcoin and other cryptocurrencies, which is called CryptoNote.
 It’s also very easy to setup a Monero mining operation.
 It can be done using the GUI version of the wallet software.
 This makes Monero one of the best coins to mine for absolute beginners.

 ZcashZcash is another privacy-focused cryptocurrency.
 One of the things that makes it a popular choice amongst cryptocurrency miners is that it ASIC resistant.
 This means that it is still very profitable to mine Zcash using the much cheaper GPU chips, so that is a huge plus when choosing your best coin to mine, if you don’t want to spend a lot on GPU.
 Thanks to its privacy features, Zcash is supported by the likes of Edward Snowden.
 He claims that its “privacy properties are truly unique”.
 The former NSA agent is (of course) something of an expert in protecting online data.
 It’s partly thanks to his exposés on the shady practices of various governments around the world that online privacy even received the mass attention it has done in recent years.
 There are Lots of Other Coins too!
+Of course, this isn’t a complete list of the cryptocurrencies available to mine.
+There are hundreds of others to choose from.
+The ones listed above are just some of the most popular.
+Picking the best coins to mine will depend on your goals as a miner.
 However, hopefully the tips I gave you about how to choose what to mine before the specific examples will help you to narrow down your choices for yourself.

 - What cryptocurrency mining is.